Life At RIT

 Ask your student questions such as:

 Talk to your student about your expectations about their choices regarding:

-Encourage your student to assert her or his right to a safe and livable environment.
+Encourage your student to assert their right to a safe and livable environment.
 Students who do not drink are affected by those who do.
 Explain that your student can confront offensive behavior either directly by talking to the other student or indirectly by notifying residence hall staff members.

 Stay Involved With Your Student